microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 27. **Expand** Data source credentials.

-28. **Click** Edit credentials in fornt of DocumentDB and a dialogue box will pop up.
+28. **Click** Edit credentials in front of DocumentDB and a dialogue box will pop up.

 	![Data Source Creds.](media/power-bi-report-06.png)